 See too the Golden Horn Bay’s renowned suspension bridge, reputed to be one of the largest anywhere in the world.
 At night, instead of the sonorous rumble of the bogies below you you’ll have peace and quiet in your room at the Hotel Hyundai, which sets the standard for luxury accommodation in the city.
 Climb to the Sky Bar to revel in panoramic city views and giant starscapes and then attend a celebratory Farewell Dinner to conclude your great rail adventure.

-Stay: Hotel Hyundai
+Stay: Lotte Hotel Vladivostok

 Breakfast, Lunch & Dinner included